OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

    While exact figures are difficult to pin down, we can make a reasonable estimate of current investment in the web platform.
 Google likely contributes around $1 billion annually, with Microsoft investing approximately $100 million, Mozilla about $200 million, and Apple in the range of $150 to $200 million.
 If Chrome is left without a meaningful funding source, Mozilla is bankrupted, Microsoft is forced to shift resources from feature development to maintenance, competition in the browser space collapses, and confidence in the web as a platform erodes, the consequences would be severe.

-   In such a scenario, Chrome’s investment could shrink to a minimal maintenance budget, Mozilla’s contributions would disappear entirely (though not immediately, due to reserves), and Apple’s already limited investment could decline further in the absence of meaningful browser competition. **Altogether, this could amount to a loss of up to $1 billion in annual investment, an estimated 70 percent drop in funding for the web platform.**
+   In such a scenario, Chrome’s investment could shrink to a minimal maintenance budget, Mozilla’s contributions would disappear almost entirely (though not immediately, due to reserves), and Apple’s already limited investment could decline further in the absence of meaningful browser competition. **Altogether, this could amount to a loss of up to $1 billion in annual investment, an estimated 70 percent drop in funding for the web platform.**

 2. **What will be the cost to businesses in terms of more bugs, lower stability, and a major slowdown in feature development?**